-Last month saw Tesla founder and CEO Elon Musk release an email revealing his disappointment with the quality and number of contractors at the firm resulting in plans for layoffs.
+Last month saw Tesla CEO Elon Musk release an email revealing his disappointment with the quality and number of contractors at the firm resulting in plans for layoffs.
 The email was then followed by an announcement at the firm's quarterly conference call.
 It was communicated that a reorganization was in the process that would see management structure flattened as well.

 Now, in another email to employees, Musk confirmed that approximately 9% of Tesla’s workforce would be terminated due to the company's growth which also resulted in some undesired role duplications.
 The CEO also clarified that only salaried employees would be let go and that those expected to be made redundant would be informed this week and offered salary and stock vesting commensurate to their time of service.

 Musk further added that for the time being, production associates were safe from layoffs as the firm is committed to reaching Model 3 production targets.
 Meanwhile, he offered some explanation for how layoff decisions were made.

 The email specified that evaluations had been undertaken regarding "the criticality of each position, whether certain jobs could be done more efficiently and productively, and by assessing the specific skills and abilities of each individual in the company."
 However, Musk did thank leaving employees for their hard work and wished them well for their future opportunities.

 A difficult job ahead